What is the minimum age for swimming lessons?

 How do I enroll for classes?

-Ask at the desk at the pool building, phone 027 66134/086 8109071 or use the enrolment form.
-We believe that pupils currently attending classes should be given priority to re-book for the next session of classes in the interests of continuity and to sustain their swimming progress.
+Ask at the desk at the pool building, phone 086 8109071 or use the enrolment form.
+We believe that pupils currently attending classes should be given priority to re-book for the next-but-one session of classes in the interests of continuity and to sustain their swimming progress, while allowing a gap for the pupil to digest and consolidate what they have learnt.
+For children, having a gap between courses also gives their bodies a chance to grow and strengthen before tackling the next stage.
 Therefore places become available at the end of a course of lessons and these places are offered to people from the waiting list on a first registered basis.
 Every effort will be made to accommodate people’s requests to enrol for lessons within a particular time frame but this depends on the size of the waiting list.
 I.e. if you wish to attend lessons in March there are no guarantees that places are available though your preference is noted.
 (There are hundreds of people on our waiting list!)

 How often is the pool water changed?